 If you are unable to reach an agreement with your partner or former partner in relation to the arrangements for your children, including parental responsibility issues covered above, then please contact the Thompson Smith and Puxon Family and Divorce team on 01206 574431 or by email at firstname.lastname@example.org.

-Shelley advises clients on all aspects of private family law and is able to offer a free half hour initial chat for prospective clients.
+Shelley advises clients on all aspects of private family law and is able to offer a free 15 minute initial telephone chat for prospective clients.
 She is a member of Resolution and a Collaborative lawyer.
 She is committed to resolving matters constructively and sensibly.